Background pattern

 The signs and symptoms of iodism usually disappear spontaneously after a few days of discontinuing treatment.

-Excessive iodine is harmful to the fetus.
+Excess iodine is harmful to the fetus.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested (or go to a medical center).
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested (or go to a medical center).

-If you forgot to take Yoduk Complex
+If you forget to take Yoduk Complex

-If you interrupt the treatment with Yoduk Complex
+If you stop taking Yoduk Complex

-If you have any other doubts about the use of this medication, ask your doctor, pharmacist or nurse.
+If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible Side Effects

-Like all medications, this medication may produce adverse effects, although not all people will experience them.
+Like all medications, this medication can cause side effects, although not everyone experiences them.

 • Goiter.
-Hyper and hypothyroidism.
+Hyperthyroidism and hypothyroidism.

-• Irregular heartbeats.
+• Irregular heartbeat.

 • Severe allergic reaction (anaphylactic reaction).